Music

 ![]() |

 C096: 40 Studies for Clarinet by Cyrille Rose revised and edited by Jean & David Hite.
-Southern Music Company, SS, 53 pages.
+Southern Music Company, 2000, SS, 52 pages.
 In preparing this edition the editors have found many opportunities to enhance the studies by adhering to the original violin notation.
-This book also includes information on the composers of the original etudes for violin that Rose transcribed and chronology of clarinet teachers and their students beginning with Klose. | |
+This book also includes information on the composers of the original etudes for violin that Rose transcribed and chronology of etudes published between 1793 and 1884. | |

 ![]() |

-C083: 48 Studies for Clarinet Book 1 by Alfred
+C083: 48 Studies for Clarinet Book 1

 originally published in 1940.
 The composer intended them to assist